 The South Island’s first ski club was formed in Christchurch in 1929, called the Canterbury Winter Sports Club.
 The first competitions between New Zealand and Australia began in the 1930s.
 Federated Mountain Clubs set up a ski sub-committee in 1931 and then a Ski Council in 1932 to organise these events.

 An independent New Zealand Ski Association was established in 1954.

-New Zealand ski racers have competed at most Winter Olympic games since 1952, missing only the 1956 and 1964 Games.
-Annelise Coberger made history in 1992 winning New Zealand's first (and, so far, only) Winter Olympic medal with a silver in Slalom at the Albertville Games in France.
+New Zealand ski racers have competed at most Winter Olympic Games since 1952, missing only the 1956 and 1964 Games.
+Annelise Coberger made history in 1992 winning New Zealand's first Winter Olympic medal with a silver in Slalom at the Albertville Games in France.
 In the 1996/97 season Claudia Riegler was second overall in the Women’s World Cup Slalom, her results included three World Cup wins.

 In 2019 Piera Hudson became the first NZ athlete in 15 years to achieve a top 30 result and score World Cup points, skiing from start bib 59 to finish 26th in the Slalom World Cup at the Killington Cup in Vermont, USA.